2 Feb 2021

 For wired and wireless network speed testing I connected my WD MyCloud NAS drive into one of the routers Gigabit ports.

 I ran the tests on a Microsoft Surface Laptop 3.
 This has an Intel Wi-Fi 6 AX201 card which can reach up to 2,400Mbps, and so should make the most of the CPE Pro 2’s upgraded 3,000Mbps Wi-Fi 6 Plus.

 Unfortunately the CPE Pro 2’s internet connection was limited to 4G mode only as 5G is not yet available where I live.
 This lead to other problems that meant I couldn’t benchmark the 4G performance in any kind of reliable way against the older Huawei B593.
 The full sorry story is detailed here.

 The new model comes with the latest 802.11 AX3000 known as Wi-Fi 6 Plus and is one of the most significant improvements over the original model.
 It now offers speeds up to 1.5x faster than the original CPE Pro’s Wi-Fi6, and Huawei claim a maximum transmission rate of 2,976Mbps.

-Offset against this though is the files I used to measure transfer speeds were connected via the Gigabit Ethernet port and so were limited to 1,000Mbps.
-In reality this did cause a slight bottleneck but only when the laptop was very close to the router, as shown below.
-Once this distance increased to around 6 metres the copy speed dropped to around 800Mbps.
-Moving into another room reduced this a little further still.
+In reality this did appear to cause a slight bottleneck but only when the laptop was very close to the router, as shown below.
+Once this distance was increased to around 6 metres the copy speed dropped to around 800Mbps.
+Moving into the next room reduced this a little further still.

 4G Internet Speed